Jon Rahm: Personal life

 Rahm's surname originates from his Swiss forefather George Rahm, a carpenter born in Unterhallau in 1778 who moved to Bilbao and started a cabinet-making business.
 Rahm's father is a Biscayan, while his mother is from Madrid.
 Rahm speaks Spanish, English and Basque.

 Rahm's grandfather, Sabin Rahm, was a delegate for the football club Athletic Bilbao for over 30 years.
 Rahm has been a vocal supporter of the club himself, and was honoured as the club's special guest at a game in December 2019.

 As of 2023, Rahm lives in Scottsdale, Arizona.
 He met his wife Kelley (née Cahill) at a Halloween party during his freshman year at Arizona State University.
 Kelley is American and competed in javelin throw collegiately.
 He proposed to her in 2018 during a hike in Torrey Pines State Natural Reserve in California.
 They married in 2019 at the Basilica of Begoña, a Catholic church in Bilbao which Rahm attended during his youth.
-The couple had their first child, a son named Kepa, in 2021.
-Rahm stated the name is Basque, but clarified that it was not a reference to his compatriot Kepa Arrizabalaga.
-They had a second son, Eneko, in 2022, and a daughter, Alaia, in 2024.
+The couple had their first child, a son, in 2021.
+Rahm stated his name is of Basque origin but clarified that it was not a reference to his compatriot Kepa Arrizabalaga.
+They had a second son in 2022, and a daughter in 2024.